 Section 2.
 Votes shall be decided by a majority vote unless otherwise specified herein.
 Each Voting Member, regardless of title, shall have one vote.

 Section 3.
 The Club may adopt standing rules as deemed necessary to conduct regular business.
-Standing rules may be adopted, suspended, or modified by a majority vote of the Board of Governors.
+Standing rules may be adopted, suspended, or modified by a majority vote of the Board of Governors or the Voting Membership.
 The Club may not adopt any standing rules that conflict with these Bylaws.

 Section 5.
-A proposed policy platform may be presented to the membership for voting by any Voting Member in Good Standing.
-The text of any proposed platform shall be sent to the membership at least 14 days prior to the General or Special Membership Meeting at which the platform is to be considered.
+A proposed policy platform may be presented to the Voting Membership for adoption by any Voting Member.
+The text of any proposed platform shall be sent to the Voting Membership at least 14 days prior to the General or Special Membership Meeting at which the platform is to be considered.
 A platform shall be adopted only by a majority of those voting

 Section 6.
 Any vetoes of the President or Executive Committee, herein defined, may be overturned by a three-fourths (3/4) vote of the Voting Membership present.